ebi-gene-expression-group/index-scxa/README.md

 ## Load data
-This module loads data from a condensed SDRF in an SCXA experiment to the `scxa-analytics-v?` collection in Solr.
+This module loads data from a condensed SDRF in an SCXA experiment to the `scxa-analytics-v6` collection in Solr.
 These routines expect the collection to be created.
 You will need write permissions in the scripts directory since temporary files are created as part of this process.